AbayomiOlaoye/web-portfolio/README.md

 # 📖 Web Portfolio - OAT <a name="about-project"></a>

-This is my personal web portfolio that shows my selected projects and shows my learning feeds
+This is my personal web portfolio that shows my selected projects and shows my learning feeds.
+Feel free to connect.

 ## 🛠 Built With <a name="built-with"></a>